Performance Testing - Tools, Steps, and Best Practices

 Loadstorm is an affordable premium option for load testing that can test up to 50,000 concurrent users.
 The cloud-based service sends massive numbers of requests per second to simulate how your website holds up.

 WebLOAD offers a robust toolset that is top of the line.
-Its tailored to enterprise applications that have thousands of users, but limited free edition is available.
+It is tailored to enterprise applications that have thousands of users, but limited free edition is available.

 Performance Testing Step by Step